 Fever that lasts longer than about 1 week

 Risk factors for tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
 It usually affects the lungs, but almost any organ can be involved.
 Tuberculosis... read more , such as being exposed to tuberculosis, having human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
-If untreated, it can cause... read more , or taking corticosteroids or other drugs that suppress the immune system
+If untreated, it can cause... read more , or taking corticosteroids or other medications that suppress the immune system

-Risk factors for HIV infection, such as high-risk sexual activities or use of street drugs by injection
+Risk factors for HIV infection, such as high-risk sexual activities or use of illicit drugs by injection

 When to see a doctor

 People who have warning signs should see a doctor right away unless the only warning sign is weight loss.
 Then, a delay of a week or so is not harmful.
 People who may have inhaled something should also see a doctor right away.

-People with an acute cough but no warning signs can wait a few days to see whether the cough stops or becomes less severe, particularly if they also have a congested nose and sore throat, which suggest that the cause may be a upper respiratory infection (URI).
+People with an acute cough but no warning signs can wait a few days to see whether the cough stops or becomes less severe, particularly if they also have a congested nose and sore throat, which suggest that the cause may be an upper respiratory infection (URI).

 People who have had a chronic cough but no warning signs should see a doctor at some point, but a delay of a week or so is unlikely to be harmful.

 What the doctor does

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests a cause of the cough and the tests that need to be done (see table Some Causes and Features of Cough Some Causes and Features of Cough ).
+What they find during the history and physical examination often suggests a cause of the cough and the tests that need to be done (see table ).